RandyNorthrup/Python-Scripts/PNG to Icons with GUI/README.md

    python png2icon.py
    ```
 2. Click **"Select PNG and Convert"**
-3. Choose a PNG file
+3. Choose a PNG or SVG file
 4. Select a directory to save the icons
-5. Icons for Windows, macOS, and Linux will be created in the chosen folder
+5. Icons for Windows, macOS, and Linux will be created in the chosen folder, in the sizes you selected

 ---